 The recent momentum and urgency around translating science and technology into health innovation is inspiring.
 It’s transformative too, as the rapidly-evolving world of health innovation has given rise to a new breed of academic – the academic entrepreneur – who works to move ideas from initial research to practical implementation.

-We aim to build one.
-In the spirit of collaboration, the Children’s Hospital of Philadelphia (CHOP) Research Institute partnered with the University of Pennsylvania’s (Penn) Institute for Translational Medicine and Therapeutics (ITMAT) to seed fund a grassroots effort of editors, subject matter experts, and translational research students to create a free Open Education Resource.
+The work of these individuals is crucial to realizing the potential of investments in better care.
+Thus, the Children’s Hospital of Philadelphia (CHOP) Research Institute partnered with the University of Pennsylvania’s (Penn) Institute for Translational Medicine and Therapeutics (ITMAT) to seed fund Academic Entrepreneurship for Medical and Health Scientists, a grassroots effort of editors, subject matter experts, and translational research students to create a free Open Education Resource.

-Recognizing that academic entrepreneurs are busy and bright, and have limited time to learn entrepreneurship, the chapters in this book were designed as an efficient and state-of-the-art source of guidance.
-With carefully curated content as a strong foundation, the reader will have quick introductions to key topics in academic entrepreneurship and innovations with a list of resources for those who wish to go further.
+Academic entrepreneurs are busy and bright and have limited time to learn entrepreneurship.
+Thus, the chapters, interactive resources—as well as the courses and classes that have spun out from this book-- are intended as an efficient and state-of-the-art source of guidance.
+With carefully curated collections as a strong foundation, the reader has quick introductions to key topics in academic entrepreneurship and innovations with classes and courses for those who wish to go further.
+This e-book is a repository of tools, advice, and best practices that establishes a foundation for academic researchers and innovators wherever they may reside.

 Book